 - Export formats: Select a format and click Export to export it to file.
 Provide the file name for the file before exporting.

 - Preview formats: Double-click a format to preview it in the Preview window.
-Alternatively, click Preview on the toolbar or in the context menu.
+Alternatively, click Preview in the toolbar or in the context menu.

 So you’ve learned the ways to add audio to HTML5 animation.
-The coming tutorial will show you different ways to control media playback.
+The coming tutorial will show you different ways to play HTML5 audio.
 Don’t miss it out!